I Love Boosters: Production

-The film is written and directed by Boots Riley.
+The film is written and directed by Boots Riley, and is based on the song "I Love Boosters!" by his group the Coup.
 Aaron Ryder and Andrew Swett are producing the film on behalf of Ryder Picture Company.
-Financing is from Neon.
+Financing came from Neon and Waypoint Entertainment.
 In October 2024, the ensemble cast was reported to include Keke Palmer, Demi Moore, LaKeith Stanfield, Naomi Ackie, Eiza González, Poppy Liu, Taylour Paige and Will Poulter.
+Melissa Barrera was offered a role personally by Riley but had to decline owing to her scheduling conflicts; Barrera herself stated it was intended to be her comeback role after being blacklisted from the film industry.
 Principal photography began on November 7, 2024, in Atlanta, with Natasha Braier serving as the cinematographer.

+Music

+The film score was composed and performed by Tune-Yards, released May 22, 2026.
+Riley and Palmer recorded an original soundtrack EP for the film as well, which was released May 8, 2026.
+The songs were written by Alina Kanin, Ben Boye, Mike Aaberg, Jesse Strauss, Lauren Palmer, Dominic Dalay, and Joel Robinow.
+The first single from the EP, "2-D", was released April 17, 2026.
+Both projects were released through Neon.